sloretz/TreadI/docs/reference/use-personal-access-token.md

 <img src="{{site.baseurl}}/images/new-token-value.png" alt="Github new token value" width="512"/>

-## Give Treadi the personal access token
+## Give Treadi your personal access token

 TreadI uses the [keyring package](https://pypi.org/project/keyring/) to store Github tokens.
 Store the new token by running the following command in a terminal: